John Eadie: Life

 He was born at Alva in Stirlingshire (now in Clackmannanshire).
 Having studied the arts curriculum at the University of Glasgow, he studied for the ministry at the Divinity Hall of the United Secession Church, a dissenting body which, on its union a few years later with the Relief Church, adopted the title the United Presbyterian Church.

 In 1843 Eadie was appointed professor of biblical literature and hermeneutics in the Divinity Hall of the United Presbyterian body.
-He held this appointment along with his ministerial charge until the close of his life.
+He held this appointment along with his ministerial charge for the rest of his life.

 He received the honorary degree of LLD from Glasgow University in 1844, and that of DD from the University of St Andrews in 1850.
 He died at 6 Thornville Terrace in Hillhead, Glasgow on 3 June 1876.
 He is buried in the Glasgow Necropolis not far from the John Knox monument.

 His book collection was bought and presented to the United Presbyterian College.